Michigan business challenge eligibility and application process

 This track is presented in partnership with the Frederick A. and Barbara M. Erb Institute and the Center for Social Impact.
 The goal of this award is to stimulate the creation of new businesses, products or services that prioritize social and/or environmental considerations.
 The award recognizes the business plan that best pursues a mission-driven goal through its product/service offerings and underlying operations of the firm; the firm may be either for- or not-for-profit.

 - Identify the social impact outcomes and key metrics

 - Build a financially sustainable business model

-Teams must enter the multistage Michigan Business Challenge in the fall and also submit a one-page Statement of Social Impact.
+Teams must enter the multistage Michigan Business Challenge in the fall and also submit a one-page Statement of Impact.